 Public Affairs and Institutional Communication

 For any organization, the interactive relationship with influential subjects and pre-emptive listening is of fundamental importance, and the professions of Public Affairs are therefore directed to establish lasting relationships on behalf of organizations with public institutions, in order to guide their decision-making processes.
-The course is organized in collaboration with SG CORE.
+The course is organized in collaboration with CORE CORPORATE RELATIONS.
 Participants of the course will be reserved (optional) participation in a soft skills assessment and skills development program to bridge the areas of weakness that have emerged, also with the support of a certified coach.

 Scientific directors: Stefania Romenti

 Teaching coordinators: Giuseppe Meduri (yet Director of Public Affairs A2A) and Pierangelo Fabiano (CORE CORPORATE RELATIONS)

 The course is aimed at new graduates with minimal professional experience (at least one internship) and professionals in the communication sector, and not only, who want to develop new skills and implement public affairs and institutional communication management techniques.Further information

 Course start: for information on the dates of the course please write to [email protected]